Hordeum murinum: Overview

-It is an annual winter species whose seeds germinate and develop in the spring.
-It is also referred to as wall barley and are tetraploids.
+It is an annual species whose seeds germinate and develop in the spring.
+Hordeum murinum ssp. murinum is also referred to as wall barley and is tetraploid.
 It is distinct from other species of the genus because of its morphology and molecular genetics.
 It is also distinct because of the barriers it has with the Hordeum taxa when it comes to its ability to cross with other species.

 Among its subspecies is included H. m. ssp. leporinum, known as hare barley.

 Growth requirements

-Hordeum murinum complex is the most widespread of all the other Hordeum species.
-The center of distribution of H. murinum is in the Mediterranean area, Central Europe, Western Asia, and North Africa.
+Precipitation is the most important factor in the production of seeds for this species.
 A greater quantity of dry material is produced with medium precipitation and better distribution.
-Precipitation is the most important factor in the production of seeds for this species.
-In the years that are more dry with early or late rainfalls, there is no chance of re-seeding for this species.
+In drier years with early or late rainfalls, there is no chance of re-seeding for this species.
 The species uses a greater part of its reproductive resources for seed production, allowing it to adapt to different water conditions.
 Controlling the seeding rate favors high-quality strand of barley.
 The sowing rate for wall barley increases when seed production and forage increases.
 This helps to obtain ideal and sustainable forage and seed yield in rangelands of Jordan.
 The height of the plant and protein content does not respond to seeding rates, but the height of the plant and protein content does vary with years.
 Anatomical characteristics of leaf blades differ between the taxa.
 This weedy species along with hare barley and smooth barley can be hard to control.